 GV20 functions: clears the head, calms the Shen, and dispels Interior Wind.

-Stimulating GV20 acupoint with your thumb with a firm pressure.
+You can stimulate GV20 acupoint with your thumb with firm pressure.
 This point is often used to clear your mind (from overthinking), counteract depression, and manic psychosis; thus prevent and treat insomnia.

 Stomach 36 (ST36)

-Stomach 36 point location: Place four fingers below the kneecap, the point is located at this level one finger breadth outside the shin bone.
+Stomach 36 point location: Place four fingers below the kneecap, the point located at this level one fingerbreadth outside the shin bone.

-ST36 indication: Gastric pain, abdominal distention, indigestion, abdominal pain, palpitation, shortness of breath, insomnia, asthma, knee pain, depressive psychosis, and madness.
+ST36 indication: Gastric pain, abdominal distention, indigestion, abdominal pain.
+Also, palpitation, shortness of breath, insomnia, asthma, knee pain, depressive psychosis, and madness.

 ST36 functions: Tones Qi and Blood, strengthens the spleen and stomach and stops the pain.

-ST 36 is known as one of the most important points to tonify Qi and Blood and promote general wellness.
+ST 36 is known as one of the essential points to tonify Qi and Blood and promote general wellness.
 If you are tired to a point you even cannot able to take a single step, this point gives you the energy to walk another three miles!

 As per Chinese traditional medicine, the spirit requires to reside in the heart and blood while sleeping.
-So if the blood is deficient, the spirit wander causing sleeplessness.
+So if the blood is deficient, the mind wander, causing sleeplessness.
 Many who are exhausted, but cannot able to get a good night sleep.

-Stimulating ST36 acupoint with your thumb with a firm pressure on both sides leg.
-This point is often used for the abdominal problem, asthma, knee pain, and psychosis depression; thus helps to prevent and treat insomnia.
+You can stimulate ST36 acupoint with your thumb with firm pressure on both sides leg.
+This point is useful for the abdominal problem, asthma, knee pain, and psychosis depression; thus helps to prevent and treat insomnia.

 Kidney 1 (KD1)

-Kidney 1 point location: Between the 1st and 2nd toes on the sole of the foot, about 1/3 distance from the base of the toes and 2/3 distance to the heel.
-It is at the depression below the balls of the feet, this is the location of the solar plexus in the reflexology.
+Kidney 1 point location: Between the 1st and 2nd toes on the sole, about 1/3 distance from the base of the toes and 2/3 distance to the heel.
+It is at the depression below the balls of the feet.
+It is the location of the solar plexus in the reflexology.
 Stimulating this point ground your energy and induce sleep.

-KD 1 indication: A headache, neck pain, dizziness, manic psychosis, constipation, dryness of mouth, and hot sensation of the sole.
+KD 1 indication: For headache, neck pain, dizziness, and manic psychosis.
+Also, constipation, dryness of mouth, and hot sensation of the sole.

-Stimulating KD1 acupoint with your thumb with a firm pressure in both soles.
-This point is often used for neck pain, manic psychosis, dry mouth, and hot sole; thus helps to prevent and treat insomnia.
+You can stimulate KD1 acupoint with your thumb with firm pressure in both soles.
+This point is useful for neck pain, manic psychosis, dry mouth, and hot sole; thus helps to prevent and treat insomnia.

 Is acupressure safe?